 Oligopolies form when several dominant companies rule over a particular market or industry, making collaboration and partnerships possible between the firms that exist within them.
 While an oligopolistic setup can be incredibly beneficial for companies already existing in the marketplace, they are equally as hard to break into for new companies without substantial funds.

 We hope you enjoyed reading CFI’s explanation of oligopolistic markets, industries, and companies.
-CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)® certification program, designed to help anyone become a world-class financial analyst.
 The following CFI resources will be helpful in furthering your financial education: